 Honey Hole Brush

 This fish attractor was designed by Pond King’s fisheries biologists specifically to help pond and lake owners with their fish population management.
 Honey Hole Brush is a quick deploying, complex artificial fish habitat designed to be placed in areas where brush piles would normally be utilized to attract fish.
 One of the major problems with natural cover like brush is degradation over time within aquatic environments.
-The Honey Hole Brush provides a permanent surrogate to cover like submerged brush piles with the same amount of structural complexity as most brush when it’s newly deployed.
+The Honey Hole Brush provides a permanent surrogate to cover similar to submerged brush piles with the same amount of structural complexity as brush when it’s newly deployed.

-- Perfect cover to attract fish to enhance a favorite fishing spot
+- Perfect cover to attract fish to enhance a favorite fishing spot.

-- Provides a permanent solution for quickly creating brush-like cover in ponds or lakes
+- Provides a permanent solution for quickly creating brush-like cover in ponds or lakes.

-Honey Hole Brush Artificial Fish Habitat Specifications
+Honey Hole Brush Specs

-- Honey Hole® Brush requires very little assembly, and can be completed in a few minutes!
+The Honey Hole® Brush requires very little assembly, and can be completed in a few minutes!
 No tools or glue are necessary.
 Weight is already included, however for areas with current or high flow, additional weight is suggested.
 Check out our assembly video for more tips.

 - Group the (6) leaves at the top of the main stem and slide through the center hole of each of the (10) 4’ horizontal limbs, spacing the limbs evenly down the stem.
 Insert the sealed float at the top of the stem, and then push the retainer into the pre-drilled hole.